FomichAnastasia/project/README.md

 In the [file](https://github.com/FomichAnastasia/project/blob/main/Statistics.ipynb) all necessary operations and visualizations are given

 [Here](https://github.com/FomichAnastasia/project/blob/main/Models.ipynb) all model creation steps are presented.
 What is important here is that in the result **xgboost model was chosen**.
-Cathegorical featrues were not transformed to dummy variables to simplify the interface and error without dummies didn't increase significantly.
+Cathegorical features were not transformed to dummy variables to simplify the interface and error without dummies didn't increase significantly.

 ## Information about Dockerfile and describe it's content